 I feel for you, beautiful, brave woman, who suffers the injustices of blind revenge caused by the behaviours of some law enforcement officers.
 I will never fully know your pain, but it hurts when you hurt.

-We’ve got to stop with the us VS them mentality.
-We’re all in this together.
+We have got to stop with the us VS them mentality.

 Injustice anywhere is a threat to justice everywhere

 In the words of the late Dr. King from a Birmingham jail cell, “Injustice anywhere is a threat to justice everywhere.
 We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.”
 I can’t go to bed at night and think “poor them” and sleep a good night of sleep.
 I can’t because my husband is black.
 I can’t because I have cops in my family.
 I can’t because I’m human.
 I can’t because I know that many of you who will read this are affected personally.
 Today, I cry with you.